 Homeopathic remedies are prescribed on the basis that in a tiny dilution like cures like, so while the very dilute homeopathic remedy may help, the raw product is often best avoided.

-Below are the strongest indications of Juglans Cinerea based on traditional homeopathic usage.
-Indications have not been reviewed by the FDA.
-If symptoms persist always consult a medical professional.
+Below are the strongest indications of Juglans Cinerea in traditional homeopathic usage, not reviewed by the FDA.

 A faulty elimination that produces jaundice and various skin eruptions, is pictured by this drug.
 The sharp, Occipital headache, usually associated with liver disturbance, is very characteristic.
 Pain in chest, axilla and scapula, with suffocative sensation.
 Feeling as if all internal organs were too large, especially those of left side.
 Cholelithiasis.